Curasept - Artificial intelligence is your junior colleague and an ally for education!

 What of the next five or so years.
 Can Alice Goddi do a bit of crystal ball gazing?

-“I hope to make more personalized contents for people from our website because our IT is our core.
+“I hope to make more personalized contents for people from our website because our website is our core.
 And up to now, we're trying to do as much personalized content as we can for professionals as well as for patients, but it's not artificial intelligence driven yet."

 Education and prevention are key for Curasept and getting clear messages to the general public is paramount.
 Is there a role for the EFP to help enhance the use of AI and train people how to use it effectively?